microsoft/jacdac/services/devicescriptmanager.md

 Returns the runtime version number compatible with [Semver](https://semver.org/).
 When read as 32-bit little endian integer a version `7.15.500` would be `0x07_0F_01F4`.

+    ro program_name: string @ 0x184

+The name of currently running program.
+The compiler takes is from `package.json`.

+    ro program_version: string @ 0x185

+The version number of currently running program.
+The compiler takes is from `package.json` and `git`.

 ## Events

 When program is running, `status_code == Ready`.